Tom Koehler’s second-inning struggles doom Miami Marlins in loss to Milwaukee Brewers

 Koehler walked the leadoff hitter in the second, and it went downhill from there.
 Giancarlo Stanton nearly robbed Domingo Santana of a home run, reaching above the fence to make the grab.
 But the ball squirted out of his webbing and into the seats for a two-run shot.

+“I had it,” Stanton said.
+“Then I didn’t have it.
+Then the fans had it.
+You catch it and the game’s clearly different, and we probably have a chance to win that game.”

 A pickoff throw to second by Koehler — even though it was on the mark — sailed into the outfield when Dee Gordon couldn’t get his glove on it.
 Gordon was charged with the error.
 And a poor throw to the plate by first baseman Justin Bour allowed another run to score.
 Five of the six hits allowed by Koehler in the second came on two-strike counts.
 He also walked two batters and threw a wild pitch in the pivotal inning.

+“That much 0-2 contact is never a good thing,” Koehler said. “[You’ve] got to be able to put guys away.”

 In all, Koehler faced 11 of the 13 batters the Brewers sent to the plate in the second, with Vance Worley taking over in relief when Koehler — taxed to the point of his jersey being completely soaked through with sweat — couldn’t get through the frame.